-We hosted the first ever Pitch-the-Agents LIVE session at the May 2021 Nonfiction Writers Conference.
-This event was a HUGE HIT with participants and attendees alike!
+Our unique Pitch-the-Agents LIVE event is a special double session held during the Nonfiction Writers Conference.
+This event is a HUGE HIT with participants and attendees alike!

-NFWC Gold, Platinum and VIP attendees had the opportunity to apply to participate in the live pitches during a special double conference session, and 20 finalists were selected by a random lottery to share their pitches with literary agents Jennifer Chen Tran and Joseph Perry.
+NFWC Gold, Platinum and VIP attendees have the opportunity to apply to participate in the live pitches, and 20 finalists were selected by a random lottery to share their pitches with a panel of literary agents.

-Hundreds of conference attendees cheered on the participating writers as they shared their pitches and received feedback from the agents.
+Hundreds of conference attendees cheer on the participating writers as they share their pitches and received feedback from the agents.

 How it Works

-Each pitch lasts a total of five minutes and time will be carefully monitored.
+Each pitch lasts a total of five minutes and time is carefully monitored.
 Participants will have up to two minutes to deliver a pitch, leaving the agents with three minutes (or remaining time) to ask questions and give feedback on ways to improve your pitch and/or your book project.
-If either agent finds a pitch compelling, he or she may ask to receive your book proposal!
-That’s right, it is possible one or more attendees could end up with agent representation and a book deal!
+If a participating agent finds a pitch compelling, he or she may ask to receive your book proposal!
+That’s right, it is possible one or more attendees can end up with agent representation and a book deal!
 (Though please note there are no guarantees of any book deals or representation.)

 How to Participate